Portrayal of Arabs in film: Portrayal of Arabs in silent film

 An Arab sheikh loves women.
 He has his soldiers kidnap Pervanah, a blonde woman, for him.
 Pervanah's lover, Rafi, tries to get Pervanah back by going into the castle of the sheikh with expert dagger throwers and aims the dagger at the sheikhs back, killing him.

 According to the synopsis by the American Film Institute, Pervanah was placed in a slave market, and Rafi had to make enough money for him to buy his lover back.
 The genre of the film is adventure whereas the sub-genre is Arabian.

 Negative portrayal of Arabs in film

-What is often seen in the Western portrayal of Arabs in films is a negative portrayal.
-Rarely is an Arab represented in a positive manner in Hollywood or Western films.
-The ways in which these films portray Arabs goes to the extent of dehumanizing them.
-Usually, Arabs in Western films are found lurking behind sand dunes and finding ways to terrorize the Christians and Jews.
-When Hollywood films portray Arabs, it is often under three themes: Islamophobic, anti-Muslim and anti-Arab.
+Due to the events of 9/11 and what unfolds in the Middle East at that time, there were negative portrayals of Arabs during the war on terror.
+Some suggest that it might come off as propaganda.
+As such, there are Arabic characters in Western films that would come off as offensive towards the ethnic groups the movie portrays.
 These films often generalize that all Arabs are terrorists that are out to get people who are not Muslim and often also depict Islam as a violent and oppressive religion.